🇨🇭

 kan ikh dahs BIT-eh OH-neh BOO-ter unt OH-neh raahm HAH-ben

-Use after confirming what the dish contains — a specific positive request
+Use after confirming what the dish contains.
+A specific positive request

 Can I have this without butter and without cream?